karina6188/Lab08-LINQ/README.md

 1.3: Add codes to read json file and use deserializer to convert data into object. - 2019 Oct 24

 1.4: Write a method called AllNeighborhoods() to count how many neighborhoods are in the data. - 2019 Oct 24

+1.5: Write a method called NeighborhoodsHaveName() to get the numbers of neighborhoods that have names. - 2019 Oct 24

+1.6: Add UniqueNeighborhoods() method to return the numbers of neighborhoods that are not duplicated. - 2019 Oct 24

+1.7: